andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 ---

-When authors of open source libraries change major functionality, or are removing features they often adhere to something called [semantic versioning](https://semver.org) and don't remove things until a major version is released.
+When authors of open source libraries change major functionality they often adhere to something called [semantic versioning](https://semver.org).
+At its simplest you can think of it as a rule meaning features aren’t removed until a major version is released.

-Before the big changes it’s a good idea to add messages to users of the software to mention forthcoming changes in a harmless but visible way.
-This is often done by sending messages to the logs when code runs.
+Before any big changes it’s a good idea to send messages to users of the software in a harmless, but visible, way.
+This is often done via the logs output when the code runs.

 You might have seen these when your tests run or in your live application logs.